peakflo/pfMCP/src/servers/gmaps/README.md

 # Google Maps Server

-guMCP server implementation for interacting with the **Google Maps API**.
+pfMCP server implementation for interacting with the **Google Maps API**.

 ---